bombasticSlacks/Aspirant/Game/Storage.md

 Items readily available to your character.
 Belted items can be drawn/stowed for free, but will put any actions in a combat turn at a -1.
 Default storage for a belt is 4 size of items.

 ### Backpack
 Items stowed for longer storage using the support of your core.
 Bag items can be drawn/stowed as an action in combat.
-Default storage for a backpack is 6 size of items.
+Default storage for a backpack is 4 + [Strength](Strength) size of items.

 ### Saddlebag
 Storage bags using the strength of your horse.
 If you are with your horse, it will take a combat action to retrieve or stow to saddle bags.
 Default storage for saddlebags is 10 size of items.